Good Life (Inner City song): Impact and legacy

-Slant Magazine ranked it 55th in its "100 Greatest Dance Songs" list in 2006, writing, "1988's "Good Life" clanked like techno, pumped like house and featured disco diva vocals from his partner in Inner City, Paris Grey.
-"Let me take you to a place you know you wanna go/It's a good life," she belts, creating the clearest picture of dance floor halcyon since Chic sang about 54 and its roller skates, roller skates."
+Slant Magazine ranked it 55th in its "100 Greatest Dance Songs" list in 2006, writing, "1988's 'Good Life' clanked like techno, pumped like house and featured disco diva vocals from his partner in Inner City, Paris Grey.
+"Let me take you to a place you know you wanna go/It's a good life", she belts, creating the clearest picture of dance floor halcyon since Chic sang about 54 and its roller skates, roller skates."
 In Time Outs 2015 list of "The 20 Best House Tracks Ever", "Good Life" was included at #11, adding, "One of Detroit techno don Kevin Saunderson's housier, poppier moments - under his Inner City project with singer Paris Grey - also became his most well-known.
 With its unashamedly upbeat vocals and colourful '80s synths all over the place, 'Good Life' showed that dance music wasn't all about heads-down raving in a dark basement club - it could also be (whisper it) happy, for no damn reason at all."

-Mixmag included the song in their ranking of "The Best 20 House Classics From Before 1990" in 2017.
+In a 2017 retrospective review, Pop Rescue stated that the song is "absolutely flawless in production, strength of vocals and beats", noting that "those up-beat lyrics, over a catchy synth and bassline, mixed with Paris Grey's fantastically dreamy vocals really does make this track feel like a slice of sunshine in the winter".
+Mixmag included it in their ranking of "The Best 20 House Classics From Before 1990" in October 2017.
+In March 2025, Billboard magazine ranked "Good Life" number 56 in their list of "The 100 Best Dance Songs of All Time", writing, "An equal blend of house and techno, it demonstrates why both genres endure as two of America's greatest artforms."